NavBernal/CCNA/Day 4 - Intro to the CLI.md

 - Another good trick to remember is that while using "?" next to a command will give us all possible commands containing that word or letter, including a space in between will give us all possible options for that command
 - So something like `password ?` will give us all possible options for the `password` command, as shown here:
 ![](attachments/4cedaf01022667413e8a84b76d3c58d8.png)
-- It's also worth mentioning that passwords **ARE** case-sensitive within Cisco CLI, so trying to use `ccna` the log in wouldn't work in this case since `CCNA` was set
+- It's also worth mentioning that passwords **ARE** case-sensitive within Cisco CLI, so trying to use `ccna` the login wouldn't work in this case since `CCNA` was set
 - The password also does **NOT** display as you type it, and would instead appear blank in the CLI even though your input is going through like normal
 - If you enter the wrong password 3 times, you'll be denied access for having `bad secrets`
 ![](attachments/915cf35f8ebc92e5c6f4e4ab67ad8443.png)